Minixsas/ShowHiddenChannelsFix/README.md

 Hello everyone this is fix for showhiddenchannels plugin

-Fixed by Minixsas#9999 and Dimaguy#7491
+Fixed by Minixsas and Dimaguy

 How to use: